-- Saddlewood staff will reach out to families via newsletters, Dojo, and flyers that will go home with students when events are forthcoming. - (1) When will the school engage staff in parent and family engagement professional development?
-(2) What documentation will be collected demonstrating staff development focused on parent engagement? - (1) Throughout the year during times such as: early release days, planning time, and/or during coaching, and evenings that parent nightly events. - (2) Formal PD: sign in sheets, agenda, handouts, surveys.
+- (1) When will the school engage staff in parent and family engagement professional development?
+(2) What documentation will be collected demonstrating staff development focused on parent engagement? - (1) Throughout the year during times such as: early release days, planning time, and/or during coaching - (2) Formal PD: sign in sheets, agenda, handouts, surveys.
 Informal PD: coaching/meeting notes